Top 10 Study Tips for the GMAT™ Exam

 Once you’ve practiced enough and understand the concepts, start keeping track of time so you can train yourself to efficiently problem solve.
-Considering the total duration of the test is three hours and seven minutes, you’ll need to pace yourself accordingly as you work through the four timed sections on practice exams.
+You’ll need to pace yourself as you work through the four timed sections on practice exams.

 6. Don’t stay stuck on a GMAT question